The Man Who Had Everything and Felt Nothing — Modern Paraphrase | fresh.bible

 Here's what's interesting: he didn't just stumble into this.
 He designed the experiment.
 He kept his wisdom engaged the whole time — this wasn't reckless partying.
 It was a brilliant man methodically testing whether pleasure holds up under scrutiny.
 And it didn't.

-When pleasure didn't deliver, Solomon went bigger.
+When pleasure didn't deliver, went bigger.
 Way bigger.
 He built an empire that would make any modern billionaire jealous:

 "I launched massive projects.
 I built houses for myself and planted vineyards.
 I designed gardens and parks, filled them with every kind of fruit tree.
 I built reservoirs to water entire forests of growing trees.

 I acquired servants — entire households of them.
-I owned herds and flocks, more than anyone who had ever lived in before me.
+I owned herds and flocks, more than anyone who had ever lived in Jerusalem before me.
 I stockpiled silver and gold, the wealth of kings and entire provinces.
 I hired the best musicians — men and women — and had every luxury a person could want."

 Read that list again.
 Real estate.
 Agriculture.
 Infrastructure.
 Workforce.
 Livestock.
 Gold.
 Entertainment.
 Relationships.
 He checked every single box.
 This is the ancient equivalent of the private jet, the portfolio, the mansion, the entourage, the lifestyle brand.
 Solomon didn't just have money — he had everything money could buy and then some.